Variational Inference for Deblending Crowded Starfields: The Variational Distribution

+The appropriate amount of padding will depend on the PSF width in the analyzed image.
+To catalog the crowded starfield M2 (Section~\ref{sec:results_on_m2}), we set $R = 2$ and padded the tile with a three-pixel-wide boundary.
+In cataloging a DECam image, we use larger tiles with more padding because the width of the PSF is larger in these images.
+There, we set $R = 10$ and used a five-pixel-wide boundary.

-The same neural network is evaluated for all tiles $(s,t)$.
-Our variational parameters are neural network weights, here denoted $\eta$.
-The architecture consists of several convolutional layers followed by a series of fully connected layers (Figure~\ref{fig:starnet_arch}).
+In amortized inference, the variational parameters $\eta$ are neural network weights.
+The architecture consists of a convolutional layer followed by several residual network layers, which themselves contain convolutions, before ending with several fully connected layers (Figure~\ref{fig:starnet_arch}).
 This architecture has been successful on image classification challenges such as ImageNet~\citep{imagenet2015}.
-The optimization of the architecture is left for future work; our focus in this paper is the application of neural networks to provide a variational posterior for cataloging starfields, not the network architecture per se.
+We tuned the architecture using Optuna, an automatic hyper-parameter optimization package \citep{optuna_2019}.
+Our search included the number of convolution layers, the number of fully connected layers, the number of channels in the convolution layers, and the size of the fully connected layers.